humfricz/mpesa-php/README.md

 				|___________|

 # ModoPesa MPESA - PHP
-A set of Libraries for integrating MPESA into Websites/Web Apps written in Vanilla PHP.
+A simple and concise library for integrating MPESA into Websites/Web Apps written in Vanilla PHP.
+Based on Daraja - the new MPESA API(https://developer.safaricom.co.ke/docs/)

 ## Installation
 Getting started with MPESA is very easy.